Tar (computing): POSIX.1-2001/pax

 In 2001, the Star program became the first tar to support the new format.
 In 2004, GNU tar supported the new format, though it does not write it as its default output from the tar program yet.

 The pax format is designed so that all implementations able to read the UStar format will be able to read the pax format as well.
 The only exceptions are files that make use of extended features, such as longer file names.
 For compatibility, these are encoded in the tar files as special x or g type files, typically under a PaxHeaders.XXXX directory.
 A pax-supporting implementation would make use of the information, while non-supporting ones like 7-Zip would process them as additional files.

+Features of the archival utilities

+Besides creating and extracting archives, the functionality of the various archival utilities varies.
+For example, implementations might automatically detect the format of compressed TAR archives for extraction so the user does not have to specify it, and let the user limit adding files to those modified after a specified date.